-B Survey on Labour Disputes Statistics (See pp. 312~319)
+B Survey on Labour Disputes

-This objective of this survey is to study labour disputes in order to gather basic information labour for administration purposes.
+The objective of this survey is to study the status of labour disputes in Japan in order to gather basic information for promoting labour administration.

-The first statistics on labour disputes were complied in 1897 by the Commerce and Industry Bureau, Agriculture and Commerce Ministry and the Police Bureau, Ministry of Home Affairs, followed in turn by the Social Affairs Bureau of the same ministry, the Labour Bureau (and later the Employment Bureau and the Labour Policy Bureau) of the Ministry of Health and Welfare, and by the Labour Policy Bureau of the Ministry of Labour.
+The first statistics on labour disputes were complied in

+1897 by the Commerce and Industry Bureau, Agriculture and Commerce Ministry and the Police Bureau, Ministry of Home Affairs, followed in turn by the Social Affairs Bureau of the same ministry, the Labour Bureau (and later the Employment Bureau and the Labour Policy Bureau) of the Ministry of Health and Welfare, and by the Labour Policy Bureau of the Ministry of Labour.
 In September 1948, this survey came under the jurisdiction of the Labour Statistics and Research Bureau, Ministry of Labour (known today as the Statistics and Information Department, Ministry of Health, Labour and Welfare), which has conducted it since then.